GettyImages_137388976_Original_55036_sRGB_DL.tif

 How we invest

-Suva's investment strategy is to spread its financial resources across a mix of safe and high-yield asset classes to create an appropriately blended portfolio.
-Around half of the assets are invested in government and corporate bonds and loans, with a further 30% in shares.
+Suva's strategy is to invest in a blend of safe and high-yield asset classes to create an appropriately balanced portfolio.
+Around one half of its assets are invested in fixed-income and credit investments, while around one quarter is invested in shares.

 Here, you can find out which asset classes make up the Suva portfolio, and why it invests in them: